 Managing your health at home

-People are social creatures and public health actions such as social distancing or lock-downs seem to be key for reducing the spread of COVID-19 and maintaining a strong healthcare system.
-The new disease has brought uncertainty and feelings of loneliness, anxiety and isolation, which can often reflect on physical and mental health, such as the appearance of panic attacks.
-According to the National Institute of Mental Health, panic attacks are characterised by intense fear and sense of feeling overwhelmed.
-Mindable Health (participation in Headstart 2019 2nd call) helps you overcome your anxiety and panic for good.
-“Anxiety and panic attacks are increasing massively due to COVID-19, while psychotherapists are unable to fully satisfy the demand.
-Mindable offers an app-based treatment program for people with anxiety disorders.
-Psychotherapists are relieved, while users receive a valuable tool to independently confront their anxiety in times of social isolation,” explains Linda Weber, Co-founder and CEO Mindable.
-Also working from home can create mental and physical challenges.
+Working from home can also pose mental and physical challenges.
 The home “office” set up might not be as ergonomic as at the familiar company workplace.
-Taking into account that for many companies, remote work is likely to be included in the long term, Walkolution’s (participation in Bridgehead Europe 2020) first noiseless and manual walking treadmill desk really hits the nail by providing employees a real alternative to sitting.
+Taking into account that for many companies remote work is likely to be included in the long term, Walkolution’s (Bridgehead Europe 2020 participant) first noiseless and manual walking treadmill desk really hits the nail on the head by providing employees with a real alternative to sitting.
 The COVID-19 pandemic is also impacting the desire for parenthood.
-While worries related to future economic difficulties and consequences on pregnancy might postpone the desire to become pregnant for some people, innovative solutions make it easier for those, who say yes to a child.
-Colorimetrix (participation in e-boat 2019) has developed an innovative mobile app and a testing kit “Pearl by Beurer” bringing laboratory diagnostic tools to the hands of everyone.
-The kit allows women wishing to have children to track their hormones, anticipate ovulation, and find the clinically proven fertile days.
-Their product Pearl Fertility helps women chart 3 key hormones of the reproductive cycle at home, without the need of leaving the house.
+While worries related to future economic difficulties and consequences on pregnancy might postpone the desire to become pregnant for some people, innovative solutions make it easier for those who say yes to a child.
+Colorimetrix (e-boat 2019 participant) has developed an innovative mobile app and a testing kit “Pearl by Beurer” bringing laboratory diagnostic tools into the hands of everyone.
+The kit allows women wishing to have children to track their hormones, anticipate ovulation, and find clinically proven fertile days.
+Their product Pearl Fertility helps women chart 3 key hormones of the reproductive cycle at home, without needing to leave the house.

 Easing the burden on hospitals